orstavik/TestHTML/README.md

 - `navigate(selector)` - Click an element and wait for page load
 - `click(selector, target)` - Click element and observe changes in a target
 - `goto(path)` - Navigate to a URL
+- `openExternal(url)` - open a different window and wait until the user closes it
 - `waitForEvent(type)` - Wait for a specific event
 - `observeChange(selector)` - Watch for DOM mutations
 - `ready(ms)` - Wait for document to fully load